COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 b.
 The ONLY possible reason for replacing the SAS System would be

-for cost savings, but it's very unclear that there are any savings
+for cost savings, but it was very unclear that there are any

-especially in the short term, based on price quotes from IBM:
+savings, especially in the short term, based on these 2004 price

 -One site was told WPS's price was "no more than 1.5 times the